For photographers and nature lovers! Cruise beautiful Penobscot Bay under sail.

-Neal still shoots with 35mm film as well.
-Using natural light, he works without filters and does all his own printing.
-Hand processing of each photograph in trays ensures complete control of each image.
-Three books have been published with collections of his work: My Corner of Maine, Neal Parent's Maine, published by Downcast Books, and most recently, Focused on the Coast, published by Wooden Boat Books.
-His photos have appeared in several magazines, including National Fisherman, Pacific Fisherman, and Downcast.
+Neal is a photographer based in Belfast, ME.
+Three books have been published with collections of his work: My Corner of Maine, Neal Parent's Maine, published by Downeast Books, and most recently, Focused on the Coast, published by Wooden Boat Books.
+His photos have appeared in several magazines, including National Fisherman, Pacific Fisherman, and Downeast.
+In addition, his images were selected to appear in Nathalie Ward's Stillwater Bank, Adventure, by Joseph E. Garland with Captain Jim Sharp, and From Cape Cod to the Bay of Fundy, edited by Philip W. Conkling.
 In addition, his images were selected to appear in Nathalie Ward's Stillwater Bank, Adventure, by Joseph E. Garland with Captain Jim Sharp, and From Cape Cod to the Bay of Fundy, edited by Philip W. Conkling.

 The main purpose of the class is to get students think about how their work connects and how to develop their own unique vision.
 We will talk about working on projects, working for purpose (books, exhibition, etc.), and making a career in photography.
 And anything else students want to discuss, whether philosophical, creative, professional or technical.